common-voice/common-voice/CONTRIBUTING.md

 ### Add More Sentences

 Help us add more sentences for other volunteers to read.
-See [issue 341](https://github.com/mozilla/voice-web/issues/341) for details.
+See [this topic](https://discourse.mozilla.org/t/readme-how-to-see-my-language-on-common-voice/31530) for details.

 ### Bug Fixes and Feature Enhancements